amontalenti/mastermind-clj/README.md

 helps to just see the expressions (especially multi-line expressions) in plain text, so they can be copy-pasted back into vim using tmux clipboard control.

+If instead of running regular tmux, you run [tmate][tmate] instead, you now get the same environment but available for multi-user pair programming at high speed on pretty much any internet connection.
+Nice!

 Since this is part of a book club, we're using concepts from ["The Joy of Clojure"][joy] (Manning Press) and "The Elements of Clojure" in writing our code.